2 Chronicles 33 – The Reigns of Manasseh and Amon

 i.
 “The king’s apostate worship of ‘the starry host’ had evil precedents going as far back as the time of Moses (Deuteronomy 4:19; Acts 7:42), but such practices were a particular sin of Assyro-Babylonians, with their addiction to astrology.”
 (Payne)

-d.
-He caused his sons to son pass through the fire: Manasseh sacrificed his own son to the Canaanite god Molech, who was worshipped with the burning of children.
+e.
+He caused his sons to pass through the fire: Manasseh sacrificed his own sons to the Canaanite god Molech, who was worshipped with the burning of children.

 f.
 Practiced soothsaying, used witchcraft and sorcery, and consulted mediums and spiritists: Manasseh invited direct Satanic influence by his approval and introduction of these occult arts.

 i.
 “The Hebrew word for ‘spiritists’ is yiddeoni, by etymology, ‘a knowing one.’
 It referred originally to ghosts, who were supposed to possess superhuman knowledge; but it came to be applied to those who claimed power to summon them forth, i.e., to witches.”
 (Payne)

 g.
 He even set a carved image, the idol which he had made, in the house of God: The Chronicler seems too polite to say it, but 2 Kings 21:7 tells us that this idol was Asherah, the Canaanite goddess of fertility.
 This god was worshipped through ritual prostitution.
 This means that Manasseh made the temple into an idolatrous brothel, dedicated to Asherah.

 i.
 “From the whole it is evident that Asherah was no other than Venus; the nature of whose worship is plain enough from the mention of whoremongers and prostitutes.”
 (Clarke)